5 things you might not know about blue eyes

 Or so we thought.

-Geneticists now know that as many as 16 different genes influence eye color to some degree — far from the one or two genes that were once believed to determine iris hue.
+Geneticists now know that many different genes influence eye color to some degree — far from the one or two genes that were once believed to determine iris hue.

 In addition to genetics, the anatomic structure of the iris can also affect eye color to some degree.